|

 to nothing.
 Old computer power supplies offer 12 Vdc, too.
 Who doesn't have an

 extra one of those in the closet?
 A wall wart will also do the trick.
+These are really

-alternating current (ac) to operate our switch machines.
-We know, we warned you
+to operate our switch machines.
+We know, we warned you not to do that.
+Well, yes,

-not to do that.
-Well, yes, we did, but we rectified the ac using diodes on SPDT
+we did, but we rectified the ac using diodes (1N4001) (same as our part #1104) on SPDT toggles to convert the

-toggles to convert the ac power into direct positive or negative current.
-Pretty
+AC power into direct positive or negative current (DC).
+Pretty tricky, hun?
+Not really,

-tricky, hun?
-Not really, just simple electronics.
-The power supply is nothing more
+just basic electronics.
+In our case the power supply is nothing more than an 8-volt

-way too much and we found that 270 ohms was just right.
+we found that 270 ohms was just right.

 Okay, if you don't have a package of assorted